When you set up a server on the internet, it becomes an instant target for various attacks by internet bots.

 Step 7 – In order to create a tunnel, you need to use a name for your tunnel.
 And then click on ‘Save tunnel’.

-We suggest you, choose a name that will show you the type of resources you want to connect through this tunnel.
+However, we suggest you, choose a name that will show you the type of resources that you want to connect through this tunnel.

 Then after running the command, choose Next to proceed further.

-Step 9: Connect Application – In order to connect your application, you need to add a public hostname under the Public hostname section.
+However, to connect your application, you need to add a public hostname under the Public Hostname section.

 Step 10 – Here you need to add your subdomain or domain and path details.